Last

 Niqab

-- One striking aspect of the heightened focus on
+- One striking aspect of the heightened focus on sexuality in

-in Islam is the veiled concealment of
+Islam is the veiled concealment of the female face by the Niqab or

-female face by the Niqab or the Burqah.
-In Middle Eastern practice
+the Burqah.
+In Middle Eastern practice traditionally, the use of a

-traditionally, the use of a face veil, has often been reserved for
+face veil, has often been reserved for enhancing sexual attraction

-enhancing sexual attraction before marriage.
-A gentle
+before marriage.
+A gentle primary example is found in

-primary example is found in the Torah's account of Rebecca (Gen.
+the Torah's account of Rebecca (Gen.

 16).
 When she travels to a foreign country, in a party of

-it is not until she is
+strange men, it is not until she

-that the man coming to meet her is her
+is told that the man coming to meet her is her husband to be, that then and then

-then only she takes and
+only she takes and wears the veil.
+The attractiveness and

-the veil.
-The attractiveness and allure of the face veil is well
+allure of the face veil is well illustrated below:

 - There is also a hint of the use of such a veil in some

-in Laban's ensnaring his nephew Jacob in wedlock not to his beloved
+marriage ceremonies, in Laban's ensnaring his nephew Jacob in

-if Jacob had been inebriated it is difficult
+29.18-25).
+Even if Jacob had been inebriated it is difficult

 to see how he might not have discovered the true identity of his

-till the morning unless her face was covered.
+bride till the morning unless her face was covered.

 - 'Taking the veil' in Tamar's case in Genesis

-altogether more sinister sense than today.
-She sought to beguile her
+today.
+She sought to beguile her father in law to provide directly

-father in law to provide directly that which he was duty bound to
+that which he was duty bound to provide in the person of his third

-the person of his third son, namely an heir.
-His sinful reluctance
+son, namely an heir.
+His sinful reluctance lead him to exclaim later

-him to exclaim later that, 'She has been more righteous than I',
+that, 'She has been more righteous than I', when he discovered how

-he discovered how she had conceived by deceit.
+she had conceived by deceit.

 - The indiscriminate, public use of a face veil was a

-characteristic not of modesty, but of
+characteristic not of modesty, but of the precise opposite.
+It was

 38.15-18.
 'When Judah saw her, he

-her to be an harlot; because she
+thought her to be an harlot; because she had covered her face'.
+He

-had covered her face'.
-He knew no other practice, and of course was
+knew no other practice, and of course was familiar not only with

-familiar not only with Canaan and Syria, but also had some knowledge
+Canaan and Syria, but also had some knowledge of Egypt and

-Egypt and Mesopotamia from his father and grandfather.
+Mesopotamia from his father and grandfather.
 Tamar left

 her

-widow's clothes to take the veil, and forsook
+widow's clothes to take the veil, and forsook the veil to take them

-the veil to take them up again once her mission was complete -
+up again once her mission was complete - indicating how profoundly

-indicating how profoundly improper such clothing was for a godly
+improper such clothing was for a godly widow, in the Middle East of

-- The word used for 'harlot' or prostitute here in v.20,
+- The word used for 'harlot' or prostitute here in v.20, but

-the word 'Qadosha' - which is the feminine form of the word
+word 'Qadosha' - which is the feminine form of the word

 'sanctified', or set apart, and indicates that the wearer was

-to a temple for the most profane and ugly sin.
+devoted to a temple for the most profane and ugly sin.
 In Hosea

-example, the same word (v.14) is used of the
+4.6-17, for example, the same word (v.14) is used of the

 harlotry associated with